h-be/acorn-release/README.md

 High level, there are a few ways to interact with Acorn from this repo:

-- Run it directly via. an existing `electron` installation on the current machine
-- Run it via. a "packaged" electron installation built with `electron-packager`
+- Run it via a "packaged" electron installation built with `electron-packager`
 - Built an aforementioned package for some target platform with `electron-packager`

 The different interactions work differently across mac/ubuntu/nix and generally